fardhanardhi/jesc/README.md

 # jesc

-**jesc** (JSON Escape Cleaner) is a lightweight CLI tool that recursively unescapes deeply nested and escaped JSON strings within a JSON object.
+**jesc** is a lightweight CLI tool that recursively unescapes deeply nested and escaped JSON strings within a JSON object.
 It's especially useful when you're dealing with messy JSON blobs where some fields are double, triple, or even more levels of string-encoded JSON.

 ## ✨ Features